My Clean Living Life – Part IV

 Here are just some of the products I find make it easier for me to lead a dairy-free life:

 I eat cereal every morning so milk is a major part of my diet.
-Before I even realized I was Lactose Intolerant I had already made the switch from whole milk to 2% milk and then finally to 1% milk so switching over to Almond Breeze Almondmilk (Original and Unsweetened) suits me just fine.
+Before I even realized I was Lactose Intolerant I had already made the switch from whole milk to 2% milk and then finally to 1% milk so switching over to Almond Breeze Almondmilk (Original and Unsweetened) plant based milk suits me just fine.

 I love love love cheese so I was super excited when I found out I could still have cheddar cheese, a personal fave, as well as any of the “hard” cheeses as they are easier to digest than the “soft” cheeses and therefore do not upset my stomach.
 For cheddar cheese, I prefer the CABOT brand…

-When it comes to yogurt there are so many options today but I tend to gravitate towards Yoplait lactose free yogurtas it just tastes better than most of the other dairy-free brands flooding the market.
+When it comes to yogurt there are so many options today but I tend to gravitate towards Yoplait lactose free yogurt as it just tastes better than most of the other dairy-free brands flooding the market.

 I used to love to slap a dollop of whipped creme on top of my pie or cake during the holidays.
 Instead of using whipped creme, try this simple recipe to make your own dairy -free version: